 Making the area around your foundation less hospitable to them is the best way to prevent pillbugs.
 This means that you should make sure that water drains away from your foundation by using gutters and drain spouts, or by making sure that the ground slopes away from the home so that the water does not collect around the exterior of your home.
 In addition to keeping moisture away from the area, you should also remove as many potential hiding places for pillbugs as you can.
 For instance, you don′t want to have stones or grass clippings, etc. right next to your house.
 Also, you can make it harder for the bugs to get in by sealing cracks and crevices, especially around doors and low windows.

-What are Pillbugs and Sow Bugs?
-Professional Pest Control Services in Tracy CA
+What are Pillbugs and Sow Bugs Professional Pest Control Services in Tracy CA?

-Serving
+Serving Northern California

 Modesto | Turlock | Stockton | Livermore | Pleasanton